ivanlonel/qgis_plugin_tools/docs/usage.md

 LOGGER = logging.getLogger(__name__)

 # Later in the code
-LOGGER.debug('Log some debug messages') LOGGER.info('Log some info here')
+LOGGER.debug("Log some debug messages") LOGGER.info("Log some info here")
-LOGGER.warning('Log a warning here')
+LOGGER.warning("Log a warning here")
-LOGGER.error('Log an error here')
+LOGGER.error("Log an error here")
-LOGGER.critical('Log a critical error here')
+LOGGER.critical("Log a critical error here")

 # To show a message bar in addition to logging a message use
 # either MsgBar helpers